Department of Sociology

-- The student proceeds with the dissertation upon approval of the proposal by the dissertation committee.
+The student proceeds with the dissertation upon approval of the proposal by the dissertation committee.
 The student registers for the section of SOC 899 for which the dissertation committee chair is instructor of record; the instructor provides the student with a Permission Number.
 SOC 899 carries load (ungraded) credit.
 A student registers for the number of credits appropriate to the student's program during that semester.
 There is no specified number of dissertation load credits required.
 A set of guidelines for the preparation of the dissertation and other relevant policies for the submission of the dissertation is available on the website of the Office of Graduate Studies (see http://www.albany.edu/gradstudies/doctoral_dissertation.php).

-- Upon completion of the dissertation and with the agreement of the dissertation committee, the student sets the date and time of the oral defense.
-The candidate requests Cathy Rose to reserve the department conference room for the dissertation defense.
+Upon completion of the dissertation and with the agreement of the dissertation committee, the student sets the date and time of the oral defense.
+The candidate requests the Graduate Secretary to reserve the department conference room for the dissertation defense.
 This should be done at least two weeks before the date of the oral defense.

-- The candidate submits an abstract and full dissertation to Cathy Rose one full week prior to the dissertation defense.
-On behalf of the dissertation committee, Cathy Rose extends an invitation to others to attend the defense and makes the dissertation available for review.
+The candidate submits an abstract and full dissertation to the Graduate Secretary one full week prior to the dissertation defense.
+On behalf of the dissertation committee, the Graduate Secretary extends an invitation to others to attend the defense and makes the dissertation available for review.

-- The original dissertation and one copy, the approval form, receipt for microfilming and binding, the survey of earned doctorates, and the signed UMI agreement (see Appendix 7a through 7g) are to be brought to Cathy Rose.
+The original dissertation and one copy, the approval form, receipt for microfilming and binding, the survey of earned doctorates, and the signed UMI agreement must be filed on-line (see www.albany.edu/graduate/dissertation-thesis-submission.php).
 The recommendation for the degree is then prepared for the department chair's signature, and all required documents and the dissertation are delivered to the Dean of Graduate Studies.
 Students receive a copy of all relevant forms.

 Except for periods of official leaves of absence, all doctoral students must be continuously registered for a minimum of three credits for fall and spring semesters from admission to the program until all requirements prior to the dissertation are satisfied.
 During the time the student is registering for dissertation load credits (SOC 899), they may be registered for one credit per semester.
 Summer session registration may not be substituted for fall or spring registration.
 A student who does not register for a fall or spring semester and who has not received approval for a leave of absence is subject to termination.